divbhasin/FitnessBuddy/README.md

     - [application_controller.rb](fitness/app/controllers/application_controller.rb)
     - [App.jsx](fitness/app/javascript/components/App.jsx)

-## Importing food datasets into PostgreSQL
+## How to Load Production Datasets into PostgreSQL
 CSV files, sample SQL statements, and output files for Food and Food Group tables are in the `datasets` folder.
+Note that we only need to load the `foods` and `food_groups` datasets.
+The rest of the data in our application will be user-driven.

 ### Food group table
 **Create table:**